cesaro/dpu/benchmarks/spin17/README.rst

 Not used:

 - c-ring, illegal use of posix mutexes (threads unlock mutexes not belonging to them)
+- philo: semaphores -> illegal use of posix mutexes (valid with semaphores, but not with mutexes)
 - runtime/uncontested -> trivial
 - runtime/contested -> uses a signal to stop an infinite loop :(